sunshinescience/sunshinescience.github.io/_posts/2019-04-30-yield-curve-project.md

 <img src="/assets/img/yield_curve_current_Mar19.png" width="700" height="500">

 ## Understanding The Yield Curve: An Economic Predictor
-In this project, we'll aim to understand what the yield curve is, how it can be used as a predictive tool, and gain knowledge on what the current U.S. Treasury yield curve might be telling us about the economy.
+In this demonstration, we'll aim to understand what the yield curve is, how it can be used as a predictive tool, and gain knowledge on what the current U.S. Treasury yield curve might be telling us about the economy.

 We'll analyze historical data on the daily Treasury yield curve rates.
 To analyze what the current yield curve might be telling us, we'll aim to determine: